 Managing Endometriosis: The Options Post-Diagnosis

-Pharmacological endo management
+Medication for endo management

-Depending on the severity of your endometriosis pain, you may try a course of painkillers for three months until you assess whether or not they are working adequately.
+Depending on the severity of your endometriosis pain, you may try a course of painkillers for a few months until you assess whether or not they are working adequately.
 But if you’re finding that these aren’t quite making the cut, and you’re cancelling your weekend plans with your pals thanks to a flare-up, don’t suffer in silence!
 This is just the first option for managing endometriosis, so push your doctor for alternatives.

 Hormone treatment to manage endometriosis